 - Level 1 – quoted prices (unadjusted) in active markets for identical assets and liabilities;

 - Level 2 – inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); and

 - Level 3 – inputs for the assets or liability that are not based on observable market data (unobservable inputs).

 There have been no transfers between Levels 1, 2 and 3 during the year.
 The main methods and assumptions used in estimating the fair values of financial instruments and investment property are detailed below.

 Investment property – level 3

-Fair value is based on valuations provided by an independent firm of chartered surveyors and registered appraisers.
+Fair value is based on valuations provided by an independent firm of chartered surveyors and registered appraisers, which uses the inputs set out in Note 10.
 These values were determined after having taken into consideration recent market transactions for similar properties in similar locations to the investment properties held by the Company.
 The fair value hierarchy of investment property is level 3.
-At 31 March 2017, the fair value of the Company’s investment properties was £415.8m (2016: £319.0m).
+At 31 March 2018, the fair value of the Company’s investment properties was £528.9m (2017: £418.5m).